 Jason Kelce

-Eagles legend Jason Kelce is making his broadcasting debut on NFL Countdown.
+Eagles legend Jason Kelce made his broadcasting debut on NFL Countdown last year.
 After his retirement, Kelce did not stay off the market for very long, announcing his intention to join ESPN as a broadcaster.

 “Turns out, it was a short retirement!
 I’m excited to join ESPN, and particularly the Monday Night Countdown team.
 ESPN was a consistent presence in our household growing up and the network helped shape who I am and my love of all sports.
 To now appear on that same screen is a full circle moment.
 And, I mean it’s freaking Monday Night Football! and I’m ready for some football,” Kelce said in a statement via ESPN.